andrewctam/matrix-gen/README.md

 # Matrix Generator

 ## Description
 The [Matrix Generator](https://matrixgen.web.app) is a full stack web app that allows you to quickly enter matrices, then export them to text.
 There are additional features such as matrix math and quick actions.
 You can save your data to your browser's local storage, or create an account to save to the cloud.
+You can view a demo [here](https://andrewtam.org/MatrixGenerator).

 ![Owner View](demo.png)